fbpx

 • Is the work space cleaned and organized?

-• Does the customer understand the best practices of maintaining their new install?
+• Does the customer understand the best practices for maintaining their new installation

 • Did you offer the customer a maintenance subscription?